 So what’s the action plan?

-SIPs and a portfolio of good equity mutual funds can make the seemingly tall order of saving multiple lakhs for your child’s higher education a readily achievable reality.
+and a of good equity can make the seemingly tall order of saving multiple lakhs for your child’s higher education a readily achievable reality.
 Here’s how to begin:

 Consider multiple higher education options and list down the fees today.
 If they are in India, consider inflation of 12% and assess the costs in the year your child is likely to go to college.
 If they are outside India you can consider the dollar-denominated inflation values.
 A good thumb rule is about 2% inflation for education outside India.
 You can use multiple calculators, such as this one for the same.